darellanodev/portfolio-zola/README.md

   - Execute `./run_build.sh`
   - Execute `./run_copy_build_except_demos.sh` to copy public directory into darellanodev.github.io without the `playablegames` directory

-## Darellanodev animated svg logo

-- Inside `static/js` there is `vivus.min.js` and `logo_animation.js` but these files are not in the git version control of this repo.
-If you need to see them look in the `darellanodev.github.io` repo.
-- The stroke animation is done thanks to `vivusjs` library.
-The gradients animations are done inside the svg file.
-Also, inside the svg file, there is a fade in animation from transparent to full opaque for each letter.

 ## Customize keybindings.json in VSCode

 You can use this settings into VSCode `keybindings.json`: